natrajwadhai13/Notes/README.md

 ### 🔁 Que 1) What is the difference between Continuous Integration, Continuous Delivery, and Continuous Deployment?
 Can you explain with an example from your past project?
 ### ✅ **Answer**
-Continuous Integration (CI) is the process where developers frequently merge code changes into the main branch.
+**Continuous Integration (CI)** is the process where developers frequently merge code changes into the main branch.
 This triggers automated builds and tests to ensure nothing is broken.

-Continuous Delivery (CD) extends CI by making sure that the code is always in a deployable state.
+**Continuous Delivery (CD)** extends CI by making sure that the code is always in a deployable state.
 After passing tests, it is pushed to staging or pre-prod automatically, but manual approval is required for production.

-Continuous Deployment goes a step further — even the production deployment is automated, with no manual approval.
+**Continuous Deployment** goes a step further — even the production deployment is automated, with no manual approval.

-In my current company, we use GitLab CI/CD pipelines.
+**In my current company**, we use GitLab CI/CD pipelines.
 Developers push code to feature branches, and a pipeline is triggered automatically for build, test, and deploy.
 We follow a multi-stage environment strategy:

 Code is deployed to Test1, then Test2 using Ansible.